-What you eat doesn't cause or cure UC.
+What you eat doesn't cause or cure ulcerative colitis.
 But eating a diet that’s good for you is always a wise idea.
-It may even help you spend more time in remission and live a healthier life.
+It may even help you spend more time in remission and feel better.

 Keep a food diary to help you figure out which foods cause problems for you and whether or not you're getting enough nutrients.

-If you're losing weight because of your ulcerative colitis, try eating five or six small meals and snacks during the day instead of two or three large meals.
+If you lose weight because of your ulcerative colitis, try to eat five or six small meals and snacks during the day instead of two or three large meals.

 When you have chronic diarrhea, drink plenty of water or other fluids to stay hydrated.

-A dietitian can come up with a diet that meets your calorie and nutrient needs.
+A dietitian can plan a diet that meets your calorie and nutrient needs.
 Before you take any dietary supplements, talk to your doctor or dietitian.
 Find out how to make a diet plan for ulcerative colitis.

 Avoid High-Fiber Foods?

-You don't necessarily have to say good-bye to foods such as whole grains, fruits, and vegetables because you have UC.
-Besides its nutritional benefits, fiber soaks up excess water and can firm stools.
+You may not have to say goodbye to foods such as whole grains, fruits, and vegetables because you have UC.
+Besides its nutritional benefits, fiber soaks up extra water in your system and can firm stools.

-Even if a high-fiber food seems to aggravate your UC symptoms during a flare-up, it may not when the flare passes.
-The only way to know if a particular food is a problem for you is to remove it from your diet and then gradually start eating it again.
+Even if a high-fiber food seems to worsen your UC symptoms during a flare-up, it may be OK when the flare is over.
+The only way to know if a particular food is a problem for you is to remove it from your diet and then gradually start to eat it again.

 Aim for 20 to 30 grams of fiber a day.
 Steaming, baking, or stewing fruits and vegetables before eating them may be easier on your digestive tract than eating them raw.